oasis-tcs/csaf/csaf_2.0/prose/csaf-v2-editor-draft.md

 #### 5.1.27.8 Vulnerability ID

-For each item of `/vulnerabilities` it must be tested that at least one of the elements `cve` or `id` is present.
+For each item in `/vulnerabilities` it must be tested that at least one of the elements `cve` or `id` is present.

 The relevant value for `/document/category` is: